Sudanese, foreigners flee amid fragile truce

 Sudan, one of the world's poorest nations, has a troubled history of military coups.

-The latest conflict is between forces loyal to army chief Abdel Fattah al Burhan against those of his former deputy Mohamed Hamdan Daglo, who commands the RSF.
+The latest conflict is between forces loyal to army chief Abdel Fattah al Burhan against those of his former deputy Mohamed Hamdan Dagalo, who commands the RSF.

 The RSF emerged from the Janjaweed militia that ex-president Bashir unleashed in the Darfur region two decades ago, leading to war crimes charges against Bashir and others.